First Sunday poster

 The inciting incident occurs at 12 minutes when Durell gets fired from his job at the wheel factory and realizes he has only 24 hours to come up with the money or lose his son forever when his ex moves to Atlanta..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This indicates the protagonist's commitment to Durell makes the active choice to rob the neighborhood church with LeeJohn.
+This shows the protagonist's commitment to Durell makes the active choice to rob the neighborhood church with LeeJohn.
 They gather supplies and plan the heist, crossing the moral line from desperate father to criminal., moving from reaction to action.

 At 49 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Discovery that the church money has been embezzled by the board member Ricky.
+Significantly, this crucial beat Discovery that the church money has been embezzled by the board member Ricky.
 The stakes raise as real criminals arrive, and Durell realizes he's in over his head.
 False defeat: the situation is much worse than a simple robbery., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 72 minutes (75% through) represents the emotional nadir.
 Here, Durell's son arrives outside the church and learns his father is the robber.
 The look of betrayal and disappointment on his son's face represents the death of Durell's self-image as a good father.
 His worst fear realized., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.